 The average debt for 2016 graduates at these schools was more than $230,000.

-Cleveland Clinic Lerner College of Medicine Has Offered Free Tuition Since 2008 (opinion), 20 August 2018, Cleveland Clinic Newsroom
+Cleveland Lerner College of Medicine Offers Free Tuition Since 2008, 20 August 2018, Cleveland Clinic Newsroom

 I’m a Doctor and Even I Can’t Afford My Student Loans (opinion), 20 August 2018, The New York Times